samraHanif0340/samraHanif0340.github.io/_docs/nvidia.md

 ## Tensorflow-GPU in Docker with Nvidia

-1. Instruction to install and run Tensorflow with Nvidia GPU inside Docker container.
+1. Instructions to install and run Tensorflow with Nvidia GPU inside Docker container.

 1. My setting
     ```bash